adlnet/xAPI-Spec/xAPI.md

 For example, a particular Verb IRI such as http://example.org/firearms#fire might denote the action of firing a gun, or the Verb IRI http://example.com/فعل/خواندن might denote the action of reading a book.

+###### Requirements

+* The IRI contained in an id MUST have a unique meaning associated with it .
+* A single language MUST NOT use the same syntax of the Verb IRI (or token) to refer to multiple meanings.

 ##### 4.1.3.2 Use in Communities of Practice